Ideology of the Islamic State: Islamist-fascist

-The fascist and traditionalist writer Julius Evola, a strong advocate of "spiritual imperialism", tribalism, brutal machismo and what he saw as a strive for a "pure soul" and a "higher ideals", often wrote about his contempt for "the Modern World", materialism, progress and its values, and in one of his works which was titled "The Metaphysics of War", he praised the so-called ancient "warrior soul" and claimed that he could still find it in the different religions of the world.
-He praised the Samurai lifestyle, Pagan spiritualism, and the "Islamistic warrior-ideals" which he believed existed in Islamism.
-The same simplistic ideas about Islamism were also shared by Heinrich Himmler.
-Since the rise of ISIL the book has been mentioned by authors and journalists in order to prove the claim that many Fascist thinkers and ISIL all hold the same views on this topic.
+Economic views

+In terms of economics the Islamic State supports anti-capitalism, however in finance politics they also embrace neoliberal elements.
+While the IS ideology has many similarities to Italian futurism it isn't known if they adopt their economics.
+The Islamic State advocates for Zakat and for Jizya.

 Tenets and sources

 Origins

 The ideology of the Islamic State is based on the tenets of Al-Qaeda literature that had ascended in the Jihadist field since the 1980s.
 The core features of Jihadist literature during this era were outlined by the influential Egyptian Islamist scholar Sayyid Qutb (d.
 1966 C.E/ 1386 A.H), who believed that Islamic principles had become titular and condemned his society as being sunk in a state of Jahiliyya (pre-Islamic ignorance).
 To overcome this state, Qutb proposed the implementation of the Hakimiyya doctrine, which espoused the Sovereignty of God in all aspects of life.
-This was to be achieved by overthrowal of the modern-day nation-states and subsequent establishment of an Islamic order based on the society of Prophet Muhammad and his companions, through armed Jihad.
+This was to be achieved by overthrowal of the modern-day nation-states and subsequent establishment of an Islamic order based on the society of Muhammad and his companions, through armed Jihad.
 Those Muslims who opposed their principles were considered renegades guilty of apostasy.
 Qutb drew his revolutionary ideals mainly from the works of medieval theologians Ibn Taymiyya (d.
 1328 C.E/ 728 A.H) and Ibn Qayyim (d.
 1350 C.E/ 751 A.H); which strongly condemned the cult of saints and practices related to grave veneration.
-Qutb re-oriented Ibn Taymiyya's critiques against what he described as the "modern idols", i.e, the contemporay nation states.
+Qutb re-oriented Ibn Taymiyya's critiques against what he described as the "modern idols", i.e, the contemporary nation states.
 These re-invigorated doctrines would shape the Salafi Jihadist theology from the 1970s, represented by organisations like Al-Qaeda, Egyptian Islamic Jihad, etc. The Islamic State regards itself as the true successor of these theological doctrines and accuses Al-Qaeda leadership under Zawahiri of being deviated.
 Unlike Al-Qaeda, IS was also able to implement these doctrines in its territories during its brief stint of power in parts of Iraq and Syria during 2014-2019.